 Students can take part in Trócaire Awards Programmes, based on global justice issues.

 BETTER WORLD AWARD

-This is an award that recognises the work and learning that takes place each year while exploring Trócaire’s Lenten theme.
+This is an award that recognises the work and learning that takes place each year in primary school classrooms while exploring Trócaire’s Lenten theme.
 This year, as you explore the issue of climate change and climate justice with your class, record the work and activities carried out by the children’s for the Trócaire Better World Award.

 BWA ENTRY IDEAS